Diallyl disulfide: Occurrence

-Diallyl disulfide and trisulfide are produced by decomposition of allicin, which is released upon breaking the cells of the Alliaceae plants, especially garlic.
+Diallyl disulfide and the related trisulfide are produced by decomposition of allicin, which is released upon breaking the cells of the Alliaceae plants, especially garlic.
 The diallyl disulfide yield is the highest for the steam distillation of garlic bulbs which contain about 2 wt.% of diallyl disulfide-rich oil.
 Diallyl disulfide can also be extracted from garlic leaves, but their oil content is significantly lower at 0.06 wt.%.

 Extraction and representation

 On an industrial scale, diallyl disulfide is produced from sodium disulfide and allyl bromide or allyl chloride at temperatures of 40–60 °C in an inert gas atmosphere; sodium disulfide is generated in situ by reacting sodium sulfide with sulfur.
 The reaction is exothermic and its theoretical efficiency of 88% has been achieved in practice.

 Smaller quantities can be synthesized from the same starting materials, but in air and using tetrabutylammonium bromide as a catalyst.
 The corresponding yield is below 82%.
 The major problem, both in the industrial synthesis and in the extraction from plants, is separation of diallyl disulfide from higher sulfides (diallyl trisulfide (DATS), etc.).
 They have very similar physical properties and therefore, a typical commercial product contains only 80% of diallyl disulfide.
 The conversion of allicin to diallyl disulfide and trisulfide takes place particularly rapidly above 37 °C.